Stepsize and Linesearch

 \[F(\operatorname{retr}_{x_k}(- σ^h α_k^{\text{BB}} \operatorname{grad}F(x_k))) \leq \max_{1 ≤ j ≤ \min(k+1,m)} F(x_{k+1-j}) - γ σ^h α_k^{\text{BB}} ⟨\operatorname{grad}F(x_k), \operatorname{grad}F(x_k)⟩_{x_k},\]

 where $σ$ is a step length reduction factor $∈ (0,1)$, $m$ is the number of iterations after which the function value has to be lower than the current one and $γ$ is the sufficient decrease parameter $∈(0,1)$.
-We can then find the new stepsize by
+Then find the new stepsize by

 \[α_k = σ^h α_k^{\text{BB}}.\]